material-motion/material-motion/concepts/runtimes.md

       for every executor
         executor.event()

 A Runtime should make reasonable efforts to send relevant events to executors.

-For example: if an executor does not care about the animation event then the Runtime should not inform the executor.
+For instance: if an executor does not care about the animation event, the Runtime should not inform the executor.

 ### Runtime active vs idle state